 The moose is the largest and heaviest species in the deer family and is a member of the New World deer subfamily.
 Most adult males have distinctive palm-shaped antlers that they use for decoration as well as mating displays.
-The word Moose is actually borrowed from the Algonquian languages, derived from moosu.
+The word Moose is actually borrowed from the Algonquian language, derived from moosu.

-Moose typically live in boreal and temperate broadleaf forests in the Northern hemisphere, but they have been known to live as far North as subarctic climates.
+Moose typically live in boreal and temperate broadleaf forests in the Northern Hemisphere, but they have been known to live as far North as subarctic climates.
 They usually live in Canada, Alaska, and New England, with Maine having the highest population of the lower 48 states.

 Moose eat both aquatic and terrestrial vegetation and are solitary animals, unlike most species of deer.
 They travel among different habitats with the seasons in search of edible plants, cover from predators, and protection from weather extremes.
-They’re cold-adapted animals with thickened skin and a heat retaining coat that makes them extremely cold-tolerant, but during the hotter weather they’ll prefer to be immersed in cool water, as they make fantastic swimmers.
+They’re cold-adapted animals with thickened skin and a heat-retaining coat that makes them extremely cold-tolerant, but during the hotter weather, they’ll prefer to be immersed in cool water, as they make fantastic swimmers.

 5. Brocket Deer

 The Brocket Deer is the least common deer in North America with its spread only as far north as the Yucatan Peninsula.
 The term “brocket” comes from the French word for a stag in its second year that has yet to develop its branched antlers, which makes sense as their antlers are small, simple spikes.